Sukomal07/videohub/README.md

 6. Start the application:

+   - Go to server `cd server` run
+   - Go to client `cd client` run

    ```bash
    npm run dev
    ```

-   The application should now be running at `http://localhost:8080`.
+   The application should now be running at `http://localhost:5173`.

 ## Contributing